CuriousOne23/WhenMathPrays/docs/dynamic-information.md

 # **4.6 Transition to Appendix A**

-Some systems keep trajectories within their viability region (V) through internal or external work.
+Some systems keep bias trajectories toward V ∪ C through internal or external work.
 Others dissolve.
 Appendix A explores a **speculative, semi‑formal geometric interpretation** of this boundary — including identity‑related intuitions and diagrams.

 These ideas are optional and not required for the main definition of dynamic information.